Utah Administrative Code

 (1) The water supplier shall not allow a connection to his system which may jeopardize its quality and integrity.
-Cross connections are not allowed unless controlled by an approved and properly operating backflow prevention assembly.
-The requirements of Chapter 6 of the 2009 International Plumbing Code and its amendments as adopted by the Department of Commerce under R156-56 shall be met with respect to cross connection control and backflow prevention.
+Cross connections are not allowed unless controlled by an approved and properly operating backflow prevention assembly or device.
+The requirements of the International Plumbing Code and its amendments as adopted by the Department of Commerce shall be met with respect to cross connection control and backflow prevention.

 (2) Each water system shall have a functioning cross connection control program.
 The program shall consist of five designated elements documented on an annual basis.
 The elements are:

 (a) a legally adopted and functional local authority to enforce a cross connection control program (i.e., ordinance, bylaw or policy);

 (b) providing public education or awareness material or presentations;